 Education & Outreach Activities and Participation Summary

-- Conducted 4 on-farm processing demonstrations for about 40 participants, including a farming youth program
+- Conducted on-site processing demonstrations for about 15 participants

 - Conducted 4 on-farm field tours for 10 participants to learn about our farming practices